-Reporting on the effectiveness of the Code is crucial to implement and develop the Code in the Group.
+Reporting on the effectiveness of the Code is crucial for its implementation and development within the Group.
 Effective oversight must ensure that we take remedial action where relevant.
-An example of metrics to report on is the volume and drivers of breaches leading to disciplinary consequences.
-The metrics should be reported periodically and at least annually to the Board of Directors, and there must be clear visibility and accountability of that process.
+Metrics, such as the volume and drivers of breaches leading to disciplinary consequences should be reported periodically, and, at least annually to the Board of Directors.
+This process must have clear visibility and accountability.